gyakkun/bgm-archive-kt/README.md

 # bgm-archive-kt

-A backend service for handling of html and json files crawled from bgm-archive-sh.
+A backend service for handling html and json files crawled from bgm-archive-sh.

 ## Tips